KatieBarnes147/week3-sprint/SprintReview.md

 The goal was to learn how to create a static web page using HTML and CSS, structure it properly, apply both internal and external styles, and successfully host the project using GitLab Pages.

 **Did you achieve this goal?
 Why or why not?**
 Yes, I achieved this goal.
 I built the required layout, styled it using multiple CSS methods, and learned how to configure GitLab Pages for hosting.
+I also went beyond the basic requirements by adding a city input field for better usability.

 ---

 ## 📋 What We Delivered
 **What specific work did you complete this sprint?**
 I completed all ten tasks, including creating the HTML file, adding headers, weather markup, inputs, button, external link, and CSS styling, as well as hosting the project through GitLab Pages.
+Additionally, I added a **city input field** and updated the header text so the instructions matched all available input options.
+When I reopened my browser my website did not make any sense to me that is why I felt the need to update it.

 **What deliverables are you most proud of?**
-I’m most proud of the final layout, responsive design, and adding an animation effect to the header, as well as successfully troubleshooting the CI/CD setup for hosting.
+I’m most proud of the final layout, responsive design, the CSS animation on the header, and resolving GitLab Pages hosting.
+Adding the city input was a nice usability improvement.

 ---